PRABHAKAR9107/Accordian-Menu-/README.md

 _Accordions are useful when you want to toggle between hiding and showing large amount of content._

-_I create Accordian Menu for my portfolio._
+_I create Accordion Menu for my portfolio._

 Tools are used for:-
 * __HTML__